Is peanut butter keto friendly?

 (But in the case of inflammatory vegetable oils, we do 😉)

-I like to go with an organic peanut butter I can store at room temperature.
-I don’t think there’s anything wrong with the brands that have to be stored in the fridge – I just think peanut butter stored in the pantry is a great option since it’s easier to work with.
+It’s easiest to go with an organic peanut butter that can be stored at room temperature.
+I don’t think there’s anything wrong with the brands that have to be stored in the fridge.
+I happen to enjoy the convenience of peanut butter that can be stored in the pantry.

 Curious where these extra toxins get stored?
 Or right – in your fat cells.

-While you never have to be perfect when it comes to making everything you eat organic, the more organic choices you make, the more health benefits will come from your real food diet.
+While perfection isn’t required when it comes to eating 100% organic, the more organic choices you make – the more health benefits come from a real food diet.

-Even though a combination of peanut butter and dark chocolate was one of the fat bombs I used most when first starting keto, it doesn’t top the list of my favorite healthy fats when it comes to fat loss on keto.
-That honor is bestowed upon coconut oil since it’s the easiest fat for most people to digest.
+Even though a combination of peanut butter and dark chocolate is one of the fat bomb recipes I made the most often when first starting keto, it doesn’t top the list of my favorite healthy fats.
+That honor is bestowed upon coconut oil.
+Coconut oil is the easiest fat for most people to digest.
 It’s also filled with the saturated fats your body and brain need to thrive.

-I’m not saying peanut butter should be completely off limits when it comes to a keto diet.
-I believe you should first focus on the fats found in high quality meats, eggs and coconut oil.
+I’m not saying peanut butter is completely off limits when it comes to a keto diet.
+I believe you should first focus on the fats found in high quality meats, eggs, butter, and coconut oil.
 Fill in any extra fat you need to feel satiated with delicious peanut butter treats like these caramel apple topping fat bombs.

-Oh right – the point of this entire blog was to talk about this delicious keto fat bomb recipe!
-Sometimes I get carried away when it comes to helping others make a keto diet super simple 😂
+Oh right – the entire point of this blog is to talk about this keto fat bomb recipe!
+Sometimes I get carried away when it comes to helping you make a keto diet super simple 😂

-Again, not the best advice from a health blogger, but that was definitely in my past.
+Again – not the best advice from a health blogger.
+This behavior was definitely in my past.
 So are apples since they contain too much sugar to keep most people in ketosis.

 Want a sweeter version of Reese’s Peanut Butter Cups without any added sweeteners?
 I’ve got you covered with these dark chocolate almond butter cups.

-Don’t forget to save this recipe to your favorite keto friendly peanut butter Pinterest board.
+Don’t forget to save this recipe to your favorite dark chocolate keto-friendly Pinterest board.
 Keep scrolling for the nutritional data and full recipe card.
-I have to add that this blog may contain affiliate links where I receive a small commission (tiny, at best) – but this affiliate advertising program helps keep my healthy fat blog afloat.

 Caramel Apple Topping Bombs

-Delicious peanut butter fat bombs that taste like the topping from every kids favorite apple treat.
+These delicious fat bombs taste just like the topping from your favorite childhood treat.